• Home

 • light clothes like T-shirts and shorts (daytime)

-• long and thin trousers and sleeved shirts in bright colour (evening and night time because of the mosquitos)
+• long and thin trousers and sleeved shirts in bright colour (evening and night time because of the mosquitos), a sweater can be great for cooler nights in the jungle

-• 1 small waterproof/water resistant bag,liner or backpack
+• 1 small waterproof/ water resistant bag, liner or day backpack

-• flip flops during an overnight trek for the time you spend at the campsite
+• flip flops or sandals during an overnight trek for the time you spend at the campsite

-• raincoat/waterproof jacket, plastic or waterproof bag for your personal belongings,water bottle
+• raincoat/ waterproof jacket, plastic or waterproof bag for your personal belongings

 • hut, sunglasses, sun lotion, insect repellent, toilet paper